ipmg33/ipmg33.github.io/Relatorio6.md

+# Stage 6: Evaluation results and presentation of the final project

 - [Stage 6: Evaluation results and presentation of the final project](#stage-6-evaluation-results-and-presentation-of-the-final-project)
   - [**Problems pointed out by the heuristic evaluators**](#problems-pointed-out-by-the-heuristic-evaluators)
     - [***Lack of titles in subsections***](#lack-of-titles-in-subsections)